FJortay/DIOS-Operating-System/README.md

 - *Collective activities*:
   - *Front-end*:
-    - Running the [DICS](https://github.com/FJortay/DICS/) co-management system.
+    - Running the [DICS](https://github.com/FJortay/DICS-Collective-Management/) co-management system.
   - *Back-end*:
     - Coordinating a collective AI that distributes data storage and computational load across the network.

 ***Software and hardware context:***
-- *Software.* DIOS is built to be ***decentralized*** (both client and server), ***modular*** (to ease technological evolution), and entirely composed of ***free software*** (as defined by [fsf.org](https://fsf.org)).
+- *Software.* DIOS is built to be ***decentralized*** (modules are both client and server), ***modular*** (to ease technological evolution), and entirely composed of ***free software*** (as defined by [fsf.org](https://fsf.org)).

 - *Hardware.* Each organization member is expected to use two types of [free devices](https://www.gnu.org/philosophy/free-hardware-designs.html): a desktop computer and an IPV card (a yet-to-be-developed smart card-like device with a touchscreen and virtual keyboard, dedicated to identification, payments, and voting).
 Notably, the system avoids reliance on smartphones (due to concerns over mental health and computer security).

->***HI + AI = CI.***
+>***In P2P, OS is network***
->Nodes form the network and act as agents of both plasticity (learning) and emergence (through diverse interactions).
-While humans contribute creativity, ethical judgment, and nuanced decision-making, AI brings speed, pattern recognition, and data processing.
-The emergent collective intelligence (CI) is the synergistic outcome of this collaboration.
+>In a P2P network, each node's operating system (OS) manages its local functions, and together, these OS instances form the entire network.
+In physical terms, it is accurate to consider that the OS installed on each node essentially represents the network as a whole.

-In Section 3, open source solutions are proposed for each component.
-However, many of these software packages were not originally developed with today’s conversational AI advances in mind.
-As such, significant parts of DIOS may need to be built from scratch—or integrated with existing tools as a first step.
+In Sections 3, open source solutions are proposed for each component.
+Modules should be integrated in a standardized manner to streamline the system's evolvability (i.e., the replacement of existing modules with new ones).
+Indeed, many of these software packages were not originally developed with today’s conversational AI advances in mind.
+As such, significant parts of DICS may need to be built from scratch—or integrated with existing tools as a first step.

-*The DIOS Operating System repository, along with [DICS Collaborative Management](https://github.com/FJortay/DICS-Collaborative-Management) repository, is part of the [DICOS Societal Project](https://github.com/FJortay/DICOS-Societal-Project)".*
+*DIOS Operating System, along with [DICS Collaborative Management](https://github.com/FJortay/DICS-Collaborative-Management), is part of the [DISCO Collective Intelligence](https://github.com/FJortay/DISCO-Collective-Intelligence) project.*

 ---